Site Search Site Map By Topic Web Search

 The book is not yet complete, but you are welcome to read it, and provide feedback, and even participate in its development if you wish.

-As I reformulate my material for this project, I am fixing more than a few errors, and making things clearer, with more examples etc. I can't do all this work twice, so please understand if my search engine occasionally directs you to a chapter in the book, rather than a page in the MathReference tree.
-In fact, some of these branches may be lopped off in the near future, and replaced with links to the book.
-I hope this is not too confusing.
+As I reformulate my material for this project, I am fixing more than a few errors, and making things clearer, with more examples etc. I can't do all this work twice, so please understand if I occasionally direct you to a chapter in the book, rather than a page in the MathReference tree.
+Some of this redirection is done by http code 302, which is the best way to bring search engines up to date, but could be confusing if you have already bookmarked a page on this website, and you suddenly find yourself somewhere else.
+I apologize for any inconvenience.

 Limits, Continuity, Sequences, Series